nasserkessas/nasserkessas/README.md

 ### I'm currently working on:

-  - Data science and Machine Learning with Python
+  - Data science and Machine Learning with Python and Jupyter

 ### What I like to do/use: